WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let a be the length of s.FUNC.
 2. Let dummy_module_inst be { }.
 3. Let funcinst be (dummy_module_inst, func).
-4. Append funcinst to the FUNC of s.
+4. Append funcinst to the s.FUNC.
 5. Return a.

 invocation funcaddr